Candy and Sweets · Chocolate · Gluten-Free · No-Bake

 Instructions

-• Transfer the cake batter to the lined baking tin and smooth the top with the back of a spatula or spoon.
-Bake for 25-30 minutes, or until golden, risen and a cake tester, when inserted into the centre of the cake, comes out clean without any uncooked batter remaining.
-Leave the cake to cool in the tin for about 10 minutes, then transport it to a wire rack to finish cooling completely.
+• Bake the cake for 35-40 minutes, or until a cake tester when inserted in the centre of the cakes comes out clean, without any uncooked batter attached.
+Leave to cool in the tin for a few minutes, before transferring to a wire rack to finish cooling completely.

 Keep up to date with me on: